7 Women's Health Topics We Need To Talk About In 2020

 3. Transgender women are women

-Gunter writes about gender transition and what she has heard from parents of trans kids that it provided them with medical information that they weren't getting anywhere else — even from their primary health care provider.
+Gunter writes about gender transition and what she has heard from parents of trans kids is that it provided them with medical information that they weren't getting anywhere else — even from their primary health care provider.

 What it comes down to is simple: "Having a vagina isn't what makes you a woman.
 It's how you feel inside," says Gunter.
 "We shouldn't reduce anyone to their body parts, but it happens more with women, and especially with trans women."